Irfan Habib

-Irfan Habib (born August 10, 1931) is an Indian historian of ancient and medieval India, following the methodology of Marxist historiography in his contributions to economic history.
-He identifies as a Marxist and is well known for his strong stance against Hindutva and Islamic fundamentalism.
-He has authored a number of books, notably the Agrarian System of Mughal India, 1556–1707, an Atlas of the Mughal Empire: Political and Economic Maps With Detailed Notes, and an Atlas of Ancient Indian History (with Faiz Habib).
+Irfan Habib (born 12 August 1931) is an Indian historian of ancient and medieval India, following the methodology of Marxist historiography in his contributions to economic history.
+He is known for his strong stance against Hindutva.
+He has authored a number of books, notably the Agrarian System of Mughal India, 1556–1707, an Atlas of the Mughal Empire: Political and Economic Maps with Detailed Notes, and an Atlas of Ancient Indian History (with Faiz Habib).
 As the general editor, he is also the driving force behind the A People's History of India series, volumes of which continue to be released.

 Early and personal life

-Habib was born in an Indian Muslim family, the son of Mohammad Habib, a Marxist historian and ideologue belonging to the Communist Party of India (Marxist), by his wife Sohaila Habib (née Tyabji).
-His paternal grandfather was Mohammad Naseem, a wealthy barrister and member of the Congress party, and his maternal grandfather was Abbas Tyabji, sometime Chief Justice of the High Court of Baroda princely state, and noted follower of Mahatma Gandhi.
+Habib was born into an Indian Muslim family.
+He was the son of Mohammad Habib and Sohaila Habib (née Tyabji).
+His paternal grandfather was Mohammad Naseem, a wealthy barrister and member of the Indian National Congress, and his maternal grandfather was Abbas Tyabji, sometime the Chief Justice of the High Court of Baroda princely state, and noted follower of Mahatma Gandhi.

 Habib's wife Sayera Habib (née Siddiqui) was Professor of Economics at Aligarh Muslim University (AMU).
 The couple have three sons and a daughter.

 Academic

-After returning from Oxford, Habib joined AMU as a member of the faculty; he was Professor of History at Aligarh from 1969–91 and is presently a Professor Emeritus.
+After returning from Oxford, Habib joined AMU as a member of the faculty; he was Professor of History at Aligarh from 1969 to 1991 and is presently a Professor Emeritus.
 He delivered the Radhakrishnan Lecture at Oxford in 1991.
 Habib is an Elected Corresponding Fellow of the British Royal Historical Society since 1997.

 Habib has worked on the historical geography of Ancient India, the history of Indian technology, medieval administrative and economic history, colonialism and its impact on Indian historiography.

-Amiya Kumar Bagchi describes Habib as "one of the two most prominent Marxist historians of India today and at the same time, one of the greatest living Marxist historians of India between the twelfth and eighteenth centuries."
+Amiya Kumar Bagchi described Habib as "one of the two most prominent Marxist historians of India today and at the same time, one of the greatest living historians of India between the twelfth and eighteenth centuries."

 Positions

-He was Coordinator/Chairman of the Centre for Advanced Studies, AMU from 1975–77 and 1984–94.
+He was Coordinator/Chairman of the Centre for Advanced Studies, AMU from 1975 to 1977 and from 1984 to 1994.
 He was Chairman of the Indian Council of Historical Research during 1986–90.
 He was the general secretary, Sectional President, and then the General President of the Indian History Congress (1981).